-Animals Wildlife Meet the Wild Ponies of Grayson Highlands State Park By Catie Leary Catie Leary Writer and Photographer Georgia State University Catie Leary writes and curates visual stories about science, animals, the arts, travel, and the natural world.
-Learn about our editorial process Updated May 3, 2020 A trio of ponies graze in Grayson Highlands State Park.
-(Photo: David Fossler/Shutterstock) Share Twitter Pinterest Email Animals Wildlife Pets Animal Rights Endangered Species Meet the wild ponies of Virginia's Grayson Highlands State Park.
-(Photo: jadimages/Shutterstock) Spread across 4,822 acres in southwestern Virginia, Grayson Highlands State Park is known for its sweeping views of mountain meadows (known as "balds"), its 2.8-mile leg of the Appalachian trail and, most notably, its thriving population of wild ponies.
-According to Virginia State Park staffer Amy Atwood, the carefree equines, which some speculate to be the descendants of Assateague and Chincoteague ponies, were released by the U.S. Forest Service into the area surrounding Mount Rogers National Recreation Area and Grayson Highlands State Park in 1975.
-Ponies With a Purpose Their purpose?
+Animals Wildlife Meet the Wild Ponies of Grayson Highlands State Park These carefree equines are the descendants of 50 Assateague ponies, released into the area in 1975.
+By Catie Leary Catie Leary Writer and Photographer Georgia State University Catie Leary writes and curates visual stories about science, animals, the arts, travel, and the natural world.
+Learn about our editorial process Updated February 22, 2022 Share Twitter Pinterest Email Wild pony at Grayson Highlands in Virginia.
+Cavan Images / Getty Images Animals Wildlife Pets Animal Rights Endangered Species Spread across 4,822 acres in southwestern Virginia, Grayson Highlands State Park is known for its sweeping views of mountain meadows (known as "balds"), its 2.8-mile leg of the Appalachian trail and, most notably, its thriving population of wild ponies.
+Standing at about four feet tall, the Grayson Highlands Ponies have become a wonderful highlight for anyone visiting the area.
+Meet the wild ponies of Virginia's Grayson Highlands State Park.
+(Photo: jadimages/Shutterstock) According to Virginia State Park staffer Amy Atwood, the carefree equines, which some speculate to be the descendants of Assateague and Chincoteague ponies, were released by the U.S. Forest Service into the area surrounding Mount Rogers National Recreation Area and Grayson Highlands State Park in 1975.
+Ponies With a Purpose Why would the Forest Service release wild ponies in a state park?
 To control the growth of brush along the balds, which are a man-made landscape forged by extensive logging operations in the late 19th century.
 The balds maintained a clear-cut appearance through the first half of the 20th century due to cattle ranching, but after the area was transformed into a state park in 1965, there were no more cows to keep the brush in check.
-That's where these ponies came into the picture.
-In the years since the ponies were released into the bald, the herd has thrived in the scrubby mountainous terrain, and the population now stands at around 150 individuals.
-To maintain a balance between the ponies and the environment, the Wilburn Ridge Pony Association was established in 1975 to maintain the herd and facilitate an annual auction of any excess colts.
-A pony foal nurses at the Grayson Highlands State Park.
-(Photo: Christina Richards/Shutterstock) Are They Truly Wild?
+Goats have become a popular way to keep landscapes trimmed, but for the highlands, here is where the ponies came into the picture.
+A wily pony colt rests in the grass at Grayson Highlands.
+Cvandyke/Shutterstock In the years since the ponies were released into the bald, the herd has thrived in the scrubby mountainous terrain, and the population now stands at around 150 individuals.
+To maintain a balance between the ponies and the environment, the Wilburn Ridge Pony Association was established in 1975 to monitor the herd and facilitate an annual auction of any excess colts.
+The proceeds of the auctions, sometimes as much as $500,000 go toward supporting the remaining herd; some of the earnings are earmarked for two local fire departments as well.
+Brown wild pony in winter at Grayson Highlands State Park.
+Tim Pennington / Getty Images Are They Truly Wild?
 The ponies are considered wild because they don't rely on humans for food, water or shelter.
 However, some people might argue that "semi-wild" is a more accurate term.
 That's because they're exceptionally friendly to humans and have no qualms about getting close to satisfy their curiosity and beg for food.
-Writer Mary Morton experienced the extent of this behavior firsthand while hiking in Grayson Highlands State Park in 2012.
+Claire Wickenden / 500px / Getty Images While many of the ponies seem totally cool with being touched or petted (especially if you have some food), the park strongly discourages feeding, handling, or harassing.
+The best way to enjoy the company of these strange and beautiful horses is by photographing and observing them from a safe, respectable distance.
+A trio of ponies graze in Grayson Highlands State Park.
+David Fossler/Shutterstock Writer Mary Morton experienced the extent of this behavior firsthand while hiking in Grayson Highlands State Park in 2012.
 Morton explains on her blog: "After years of handouts from hikers, the ponies are anything but wild.
 We stumbled upon a herd grazing right on the Appalachian Trail and literally had to wade through them!
 What a bunch of pests!
 Adorable pests, but beggars nonetheless."
-The messy mane is seen draped over the eyes of a wild pony in Grayson Highlands State Park.
-(Photo: jadimages/Shutterstock) While many of the ponies seem totally cool with being touched or petted (especially if you have some food), the park strongly discourages any handling or harassing.
-The best way to enjoy the company of these strange and beautiful horses is by photographing and observing them from a safe, respectable distance.
-A trio of ponies graze in Grayson Highlands State Park.
-(Photo: David Fossler/Shutterstock) A wily pony colt rests in the grass at Grayson Highlands.
-(Photo: Cvandyke/Shutterstock) A photographer observes the wild ponies of Grayson Highlands State Park.
-(Photo: Cvandyke/Shutterstock) A young foal grazes with its mother in Grayson Highlands.
-(Photo: Christina Richards/Shutterstock) View Article Sources "Favorite 5 Reasons to attend the Grayson Highlands Festival."
+View Article Sources "Favorite 5 Reasons to attend the Grayson Highlands Festival."
 Virginia Department of Conservation & Recreation.
 2014.